RonenNess/GeonBit/docs/README.md

 ### Create Custom Materials

-To create your own material you need to inherit from the MaterialAPI class:
+To create your own material you need to inherit from the MaterialAPI class and implement 3 important functions:

+1. Effect getter, which should return the effect your material uses.
+2. MaterialSpecificApply(), which should setup your effect before rendering.
+3. Clone(), to clone your effect.

+For example:

 ```cs
 /// <summary>